ArkScript-lang/modules/draft/http/documentation/server.md

 Remove a mount point.

 **Parameters**
-- `mountpoint`: string, a mountpoint name
+- `mountpoint`: string, a mount point name

 **Return value** `bool`, false if the mount point can't be found, true otherwise.